 He was a multi-sport star athlete at Spingarn.
 Bell admits he spend many games in the coaches’ ‘Doghouse’ for his selfish play.
 He says, “My problem, I wanted the ball in my hands when the game was in doubt”.

 Hattie and Harold have been honored at the White House by President Richard M. Nixon, and cited in the Congressional Record on three different occasions.
-First, there was Lou Stokes (D-Ohio), Bob Dole (R-Kan) and Congressman Walter Fauntroy for their work with at-risk children
+First, there was Lou Stokes (D-Ohio), Bob Dole (R-Kan) and Congressman Walter Fauntroy for their work with at-risk children.

-He said, “The only reason I’m still standing strong today is because of my high school and college coaches, Dave Brown and Bighouse Gaines.
+Harold said, “The only reason I’m still standing strong today is because of my high school and college coaches, Dave Brown and Bighouse Gaines.
 They were there to prevent me from going to hell in a hurry”.

 “It was not always financial when it came to helping people, he says.
 I made decent money as a talk show host, I had some high profile sponsors like the Md.
-State Lottery, and Coca-Cola for my radio talk shows”.
+State Lottery, Nike Shoes and Coca-Cola for my radio talk shows”.

 He was the first Sports and Marketing Rep for Nike and Anheuser Busch in the Nation’s Capitol.
 He moonlighted on the weekends as a wide receiver playing minor league football.
 “I tried to keep it real for my young people making sure they went ‘First Class’.
 I think I’m more proud of that than anything else.
 When I see my former youth today, it’s still Mr. and Mrs. Bell.
 They show respect because I never misled them and they remembered I was there during the good and bad times.